2015 San Bernardino attack: Inland Regional Center attack

 Shortly before 11:00 a.m., the event went on an unscheduled break due to a technical problem.
 At 10:58 a.m.
 PST, Farook and Malik, armed with semi-automatic pistols and rifles, opened fire outside the building, killing two people.
 Farook entered the building a minute later, firing on those in attendance.
 He was followed quickly by Malik.
 They wore ski masks and black tactical gear (including load bearing vests holding magazines and ammunition), but not ballistic or bulletproof vests.
 The entire shooting took two or three minutes, during which the shooters fired more than 100 bullets before fleeing.

 During the shooting, many of those in attendance managed to escape the room and flee deeper into the building, while those who remained hid underneath tables or in bathrooms, closets, and cupboards.
 A bullet hit a fire sprinkler pipe, causing water to pour down the banquet room, making it difficult to see.
 The perpetrators moved between tables, shooting anyone who moved or made a sound.
 One person was struck by a bullet that tore through an interior wall, while another was shot while trying to escape through a glass door near where the shooters had entered.
 Three men attempted to stop one of the shooters, but all were shot; it was unclear if any of them survived.
 One victim was killed while shielding a coworker with his body.
 Some initially mistook the attack as an active shooter drill; some previous such drills had taken place in the same banquet room.

 An unidentified source told an NPR journalist that witnesses appeared to recognize Farook by his voice and build.
 Other witnesses easily identified one of the shooters as a female because of her slight build and tight-fitting clothes.
-Sources reported that Malik pledged bay'ah (allegiance) to Abu Bakr al-Baghdadi, the leader of ISIL, on a Facebook account associated with her as the attack was underway.
+Sources reported that Malik pledged bay'ah (allegiance) to Abu Bakr al-Baghdadi, the leader of Islamic State of Iraq and the Levant (ISIL), on a Facebook account associated with her as the attack was underway.
 Later reports described the posting as being made on behalf of both shooters.

 The perpetrators left three explosive devices connected to one another at the Inland Regional Center, contained inside the backpack left by Farook during the departmental event.
 The devices were described as pipe bombs constructed with Christmas lights and tied together, combined with a remote controlled car that was switched on.
 The poorly constructed devices failed to explode.
 Authorities believe that the pipe bombs were meant to target the emergency personnel responding to the scene.
 The device was hidden inside a canvas bag, and its build was similar to schematics published in Al Qaeda's Inspire magazine.
 Coworkers noticed the bag before the attack occurred, but thought that Farook would return for it and therefore did not investigate it.